 I’m annoyed with myself.
 “It took a lot of courage and work and support to get here.
 Now enjoy it!
 Take some yerba mate, put on a cute skirt, and go smile.
 There are always dancers you haven’t tried yet.”

 In a couple of hours I find myself sitting next to one of Berlin’s more interesting dancers.
 Aware that he often seeks my eyes, I know that all I have to do is turn my head to secure the dance with him.
 And I cannot get it up to even do that.
-Additionally, there’s one stranger in the room who slightly intrigued me, but after making two sets of preliminary eye contact, I don’t bother to look again.
+Additionally, there’s one stranger in the room who slightly intrigues me, but after making two sets of preliminary eye contact, I don’t bother to look again.

 Nobody inspires me and everybody holds me too tight.